CaixdLab/CL4CaPro/README.md

 ## Reproduce results

+### TCGA Validation

+TCGA test dataset can be extracted by seed.
+Then the performance metrics of the classifier including the prediction acuracy, receiver operating characteristic (ROC) curve, and the area under the ROC curve (AUC) can be calculated using [*PredictThroughClassifierModel.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/PredictThroughClassifierModel.ipynb), and the performance metrics of Cox models including c-index and integrated Brier score (IBS) can be calculated using [*PredictThroughCoxModel.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/PredictThroughCoxModel.ipynb).

 ### CPTAC-3 & DKFZ

 The dataset is in the GDC data portal: https://portal.gdc.cancer.gov/projects.
 In the Search-Projects search box at the upper left corner, type in cptac.
 Then both clinical data and gene expression data can be downloaded.